-Today I bid adieu to Maura, which was sad.
+Today’s destination is Highland Lakes West.
+The day started off a little sadly because I had to bid adieu to Maura.
 She was a great crew member.
-She got me to my first segment (the end of Harrison Hills), dropped some water for me at Parrish Hills, then headed home.
-My friend Doug was scheduled to arrive about 6 p.m. tonight.
+She got me to my first segment (the end of Harrison Hills), dropped some water for me in Parrish Hills, then headed home.
+Soon she’ll be in NYC for her United Nations job.

 So now the question was whether to get back on the trail.
 This spot was where Joe told me there were signage issues because storms had knocked down a lot of trees with blazes.
-He said even experienced hikers had gotten turned around here, and had given me a re-route.
-After the clearing experience, I decided to take the re-route, which was pretty long and all on gravel or paved roads – not fun for the feet.
+He said even experienced hikers had gotten turned around here, and so he had given me a re-route.
+After my experience back in that clearing, I decided to take the re-route.
+It was pretty long, and all on gravel or paved roads – not fun for the feet.

-Doug and I enjoyed a great fish fry in Antigo at Heartbreaker’s Bar, I think it was called.
-Highly recommend it.
-And great crew member that he is, he ran over to Wal-Mart and got us both blaze orange hats.
+Doug and I enjoyed a great fish fry in Antigo at Heart Breaker’s Bar.
+I highly recommend it.
+And great crew member that Doug is, he ran over to Wal-Mart and got us both blaze orange hats.

 Disclosure: This entry contains affiliate links (among regular links) to products I own and like, or which I think you might like.
 There may be lodging links as well to places I stayed at and enjoyed.
 This means that, at no extra cost to you, I will earn a commission if you click through and make a purchase.